webqit/oohtml/README.md

 Some modules will only be relevant within a specific context in the page, and those wouldn't need to have a business with the global scope.

-Here, we get the `scoped` attribute for scoping those to their respective contexts, to give us an *object-scoped* module system (like what Scoped Registries are to Custom Elements):
+Here, we get the `scoped` attribute for scoping those to their respective contexts, to give us an *object-scoped* module system (like what Scoped Registries seek to be to Custom Elements):

 ```html
 <section> <!-- Host object -->